TerriaJS/terriajs/doc/contributing/development-environment.md

 Once your TerriaJS pull request has been merged and a new version of the `terriajs` npm module has been published, please remember to update `package.json` to point to an official `terriajs` version instead of a branch in a GitHub repo.

 The `package.json` in the `master` branch of TerriaMap should point to official releases of `terriajs` on npm, NOT GitHub branches.
+In other words, it is ok to commit a package.json with a git URL to a branch, but do _not_ merge it to master.

 ## Documentation